 - question and answer to show the learner’s knowledge (these may be completed either written or verbally)

-- multiple choice assessment to show the student’s knowledge (these may be completed either written or online)
+- multiple choice assessment to show the student’s knowledge (these may be completed either written or electronically)

 - practical demonstrations of skills (observed over time directly by the assessor)

 - Providing opportunities for the apprentice to practice required skills

 Learners are informed of the assessment requirements in general at the commencement of the program.
 The specific assessment requirements are discussed at the individual training sessions and the learner is supplied with assessment documents with details of the tasks to be completed including the Assessor observation report.

 The document includes the assessor observation report so the learner is well prepared for a demonstration.
 Performance must be demonstrated consistently over a period of time and in a suitable range of contexts.